cfsamson/qa-parser/README.md

 ===================
 ```

-The header is optional:
+The "title" is optional:

 ```
-Sales (
+(
     3010..3010 => Webshop
     3010..4000 => Other sales
 ) => Sum sales